Join a public library- it’s easy.

 To read my last article called “Develop a culture of reading in your home”, which is Part 3 in a series of articles, please click here.

-To explore working with Lianne in Sandton and other areas in Johannesburg, contact her for a free consultation to discuss how she can meet your needs.
+To explore working with Lianne in Sandton and other areas in Johannesburg, contact her to discuss how she can meet your needs.